QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

    observed.

-With this information structure, because the representative firm :math:`i` sees the price as well as the aggregate state variable :math:`Y_t^i` in its own industry, it can infer the total demand shock :math:`\theta_t + \epsilon_{t}^i`.
+With this information structure,  the representative firm :math:`i` sees the price as well as the aggregate state variable :math:`Y_t^i` in its own industry.

+That allows it to  infer
+the total demand shock :math:`\theta_t + \epsilon_{t}^i`.

 However, at time :math:`t`, the firm sees only :math:`P_t^{-i}` and does